 5 Types of DIY Face Mask

-- Cut out two rectangles of fabric that are ten inches by six inches.
+- For this homemade face mask, cut out two rectangles of fabric that are ten inches by six inches.

 Having two layers of cloth increases the effectiveness in preventing the spread of germs.

 2. Cut out four one-inch strips of fabric ten inches long.

 3. Stack the two rectangles together, and fold over the long edges about a quarter of an inch.
 Sew these edges down.